thedavidnovak/chat-in-a-nutshell/README.md

 The message is specified using the `--message, -m` argument.
 ```
-$ chat -m 'Write a Python function `hello_world`.'
+$ ch -m 'Write a Python function `hello_world`.'
 ```
 ### -s

 The default `system` message is: 'You are a skilled Python programmer who writes tersely.'
 You can change it by specifying the `--system, -s` argument inside the current command:
 ```
-$ chat -s 'You are a remarkable Italian teacher.' -m 'Translate "Hello there!"'
+$ ch -s 'You are a remarkable Italian teacher.' -m 'Translate "Hello there!"'
 ```
-In the version `v1.1.0` the recent system message becomes the default one until further change (or configuration file deletion).
+From the version `v1.1.0` the recent system message becomes the default one until further change (or configuration file deletion).

 ### -c